quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Glossary.rst

         Connection Points are points on an actor that other actors can be attached to.

     Widget
-        .. warning:: FINISH THIS
+        Widgets are a special class of highly performant actors.
+This allows thousands of dynamic widgets can be spawned in the Open World, but they have the restriction that widgets cannot be addressed after they have been spawned.

     Reference Frame
         Reference Frames are used to specify the relationship between a moving observer and the phenomenon under observation.

     Workspace
-        A workspace in QLabs opens a specfic virtual enviroment.
-This enviroment could either be an open world or a virtual lab space.
+        A workspace in QLabs opens a specific virtual environment.
+This environment could either be an open world or a virtual lab space.